magento/merchdocs/src/payment/paypal-payments-advanced.md

    - Click <span class="btn">Save and Publish</span>.

-1. PayPal recommends that you set up an additional user on your account.
-To set up an additional user, do the following:
+1. Set up an additional user (recommended by PayPal):

    - Log in to your [PayPal business account][2].